PaulWheatcroft/CarpBuzz/README.md

 - As someone who wants to go carp fishing, I can easily view a directory of fisheries in the South West of England
 - As someone who wants to go carp fishing, I can filter a directory of fisheries in the South West of England based on location
+- As someone who wants to go carp fishing, I can view useful information for that fishery such as contact details, ticket prices, stock sizes and facilities
 - As someone who wants to go carp fishing, I can view any reviews a fishery has
 - As someone who wants to go carp fishing, if I read a review that  has questionable or offensive text I can report the review to the website administrator
 - As someone who wants to go carp fishing, I can view any catch reports a fishery has